kumbangheracles/vivlio-store/back-end/README.md

-# 📚 Book Store API
+# 📚 BACK-END VIVLIO-STORE

-Book Store API is a backend project using Express.js, Sequelize, and MySQL to manage book data.
+This project is using Express.js, Sequelize, and MySQL to manage book data.

 ## 🚀 Features
 - CRUD (Create, Read, Update, Delete) operations for books.